coder/docs/admin/registries/acr.md

 1. Provide a **registry name** and the **registry**.

-1. Depending how you are authenticating:
+1. Depending on how you are authenticating:

-   1. If you are using **Static Credentials**, then set the **registry kind** to "Generic Registry" and provide the username and password as normal.
+   1. If you are using **Static Credentials**, then set the **registry kind** to **Generic Registry** and provide the **username** and **password** as normal.

    1. If you are using AAD Pod Identity, set **Registry Kind** to **Microsoft Azure Container Registry**.
-No username or password needs to be provided if you are using AAD Pod Identity.
+You do not have to provide a username or password if you are using AAD Pod Identity.

 1. Continue with the process of [adding your image](../../images/index.md).